By Samantha Pederslie

 Step 1: Come Up With an Idea

-If you have already formulated your app idea, you’re already done with the first step!
-Conversely, if you’re still brainstorming, I have three useful techniques to speed up the process.
+If you have already formulated your app idea, you’re done with the first step!
+If you’re still brainstorming, I have three useful techniques to speed up the process.

 Technique 1 - Rejuvenate Existing Ideas

-Since we already discussed the rarity of complete originality, this technique follows naturally.
+Given the aforementioned rarity of complete originality, this technique is an obvious first step.
 Think of a way to bring a unique twist to an existing concept, or even blend features and elements from different apps.

 Technique 2 - Solve Your Own Problem